asdeev/file-downloader/README.md

 Please check out the `webpack.config.js` file to see which directories have aliases assigned, which will allow easier imports for using the various components.

-## Cypress
+## Jest

 Cypress is used for testing.
-Please check out the `cypress` directory for any development related to it along with the `cypress.json` file for configuration.
-Component testing is done using the `@cypress/react` plugin.
-For more information, check out the Cypress Documentation.

-## Best Practices

-Do the imports in the following order:

-React
-NPM libraries (fontawesome, react-bootstrap react-router, etc) Custom components
-Shared helpers
-Component specific helpers
-Shared constants
-Component specific constants
-Shared types
-Component specific types
+Any setup configuration needed can be added to `jest-setup.ts`.
+Component folders should contain their own tests.